Distributed Information Bottleneck Theory for Multi-Modal Task-Aware Semantic Communication: Performance Evaluation

-The convergence of the optimizable selection is represented in Figs. \ref{fig2} and \ref{fig3}.
+\textbf{Visualization of policy convergence:} The convergence of the optimizable selection is represented in Figs. \ref{fig2} and \ref{fig3}.
 The two are under hard limits with $E_t=2$ and $E_k=4$.
-In Figs. \ref{fig2} and \ref{fig3}, these color blocks has the following meaning: Each row, presenting an iteration round, maintains 3 chunks.
-Each chunk represents all available modalities from transmitters for a specific task of a receiver.
-The value of color coding for a modality corresponds to the marginal probability mass of selecting that modality for the specific task.
-Hence, the value range is from 0 to 1.
-With the definition of $\bm A$ in Section \ref{sec_rand_sel}, we can equivalently consider each row as corresponding to a ``mixed'' selection $\bar{\bm a}$ in the expectation sense, i.e., $\bar{\bm a} := \mathbb{E}[\bm A]$.
 Starting from a random initial distribution, $\bar{\bm a}$ gradually converges to a stationary distribution.
-Although we point out in the preceding that $P_{\bm A|U}$ could converge to a deterministic policy at the default ratio 1:2, due to the inherent randomness of $U$ in training, this leads to the non-degenerate marginal $P_{\bm A}$.
+Although we point out in the preceding that $P_{\bm A|U}$ could converge to a deterministic policy at the default ratio 1/2, due to the inherent randomness of $U$ in training, this leads to the non-degenerate marginal $P_{\bm A}$.
 As shown in Fig. \ref{fig2}, the converged selection is mixed, namely, every possible selection has a mass lower than 1.
-Also, we can easily measure the effectiveness of the converged selection on HandWritten.
-Recall the setting in (\ref{matrix_1}), i.e., where $X^A$ corresponds to image information, $X^B$ corresponds to audio information, and finally $X^C$ corresponds to independent noises.
+Also, we can easily measure the effectiveness of the converged selection on AV-MNIST.
+Recall the setting in (\ref{matrix_1}), i.e.,

+where $X^A$ corresponds to image information, $X^B$ corresponds to audio information, and finally $X^C$ corresponds to independent noises.
 We can easily confirm that the effective modalities are $X^A$ and $X^B$.
 This exactly corresponds to the convergent selection expectation, i.e., the last row of Fig. \ref{fig2}, which drops all noise terms $X^C$.
 This is in line with our expectations and once again strongly illustrates the effectiveness of the selection optimization.
 In Fig. \ref{fig3}, a similar phenomenon is observed, but at this time, $\bm A$ is deterministic and degenerate: the probability mass of choosing these modalities equals 1.
-Besides, it is worth noticing that in every iteration, the expected selection number (the sum of type masses) is 8 for HandWritten, which exactly falls at the boundary of our limits.
+Besides, it is worth noticing that in every iteration, the expected selection number (the sum of type masses) is 8 for AV-MNIST, which exactly falls at the boundary of our limits.
 In contrast, the expected value of MM-Fi is less than 8 (converging to 5), which reveals the high data redundancy of the real dataset MM-Fi.